devops-ontap/cisco-fso-labs/lab-tasks/appdynamics/appd-api/docs/appd-api-docs.md

 select generate secret, copy the secret and enter it into the vault OR if you are just running an initial test paste the secret into your code. select the save button on the far right

-Now you can execute the python script: get-token.py

-This script will return an OATH BEARER Token that you can then write to the vault.
+This script will return a temporary OATH BEARER Token that you can then write to the vault.

 The secret is set forever until you change it manually via the GUI or via the API As a best practise, just change it with each API call.